olaroos/deepnetnotes/basics.md

 This creates a "segment-level recurrence in the hidden states" which extends the context way beyond two segments back.

+This creates a technical problem with the positional-encoding added to the input.
+To solve this, calculation of relative position is introduced and hence the calculation of MatMul has to be changed.
+This is done by separating the Content-Embedding and the Relative-Position embeddings when doing the the MatMul calculation.
+Two additional learnable terms are added $u$ and $v$.

 #### RNN: preprocessing: